sidbav/public-health-app-v2/README.md

 You may find PostgreSQL Explorer VS code extension useful

 ## How to run the test suite

  1. Before running the tests, make sure you have the required gems installed.
-Run bundle install.
+Run `bundle install`.
  2. Cucumber is used for testing the application using BDD.
-We have defined 31 scenarios to simulate user interactions with the app.To run Cucumber tests 'bundle exec cucumber'
+We have defined 31 scenarios to simulate user interactions with the app.To run Cucumber tests `bundle exec cucumber`
  3. RSpec is used for TDD in our application.We have 18 RSpec tests covering various aspects of the app.
-Run 'bundle exec rspec'
+Run `bundle exec rspec`
  ### Code Coverage with SimpleCov
  SimpleCov is used for code coverage.
-To generate a coverage report, add SimpleCov to your test helper file: require 'simplecov'
+To generate a coverage report, add SimpleCov to your test helper file:
-  SimpleCov.start
+  `require 'simplecov'`
+  `SimpleCov.start`
  After running tests, view the coverage report by opening coverage/index.html in your browser.

 ## Heroku Deployment Instructions